oracle-livelabs/apex/book-club-lab/9-creating-review-form/creating-review-form.md

 8. You have now set up an application item that computes and stores the current user's full name.

 ## Task 2: Create the Reviews Table
 First you'll need to create a Reviews table to store book reviews.
-The table will have a foreign key, book\_id, that will link it to the Library table and allow different users to write a review for a specified book.
+The table will have an index, book\_id, that will link it to the Library table and allow different users to write a review for a specified book.

 1. In the Page Designer tab in your browser, click the down arrow next to SQL Workshop in the APEX navigation bar, hover over Utilities, and select **Quick SQL**.